MS Port Link: Saint Class

 The Port Link is the last of four similar ships built by Harland & Wolff, Belfast for Sealink between 1979 and 1980.
+However one unique feature was the addition of a stern bridge.
+This was used for manoeuvering in Holyhead harbour.

+The four vessels all use the same twin level drive through design.
+Both vehicle decks could accommodate articulated lorries.
+The vessels have a distinct shape...amidships the decks are lower than at the fore and aft end.
+This introduces decks that slope upwards from amidships in both directions.
+This feature was due to the design of the upper car decks; the 'slopes' were in fact dictated by full width ramps (split longitudinally into two sections), which could be pivoted from amidships down to the lower car deck.
+If an upper linkspan was not available, these ramps could allow the upper deck to be unloaded via the lower deck.
+The slope ensured that the final angle was less than would have been the case had the decks been level.

+A detailed difference among the four vessels is the use of railings rather than solid bulwarks on the St David and Galloway Princess.
+The other two vessels feature the solid bulwarks.

 Galloway PrincessMost of her early career on the Stranraer run.
 Renamed Stena Galloway in 1991.
-Currently with IMTC, serving Algeciras - Tangiers, as Le Rif.
+Currently with IMTC, serving Algeciras – Tangiers, as Le Rif.

+The vessel was smaller than her sisters, with the bridge one deck lower, at the front of the passenger accommodation.
+She also featured a bulbous bow, unlike her sisters.

 St AnselmServed as MS St Anselm.
 Renamed Stena Cambria in 1990.
 Various roles on English Channel and Irish Sea.
-With Baleària, served Barcelona - Ibiza, as Isla De Botafoc.
+With Baleària, served Barcelona – Ibiza, as Isla De Botafoc.
 The ship is currently operated by Ventouris ferries on route Bari-Durrës.

+The vessel featured a bow rudder (like her sister St Christopher) for manoeuvrability in harbour.
+Passenger accommodation was later extended, with a lounge area added above the stern.

 St ChristopherMost of her early career on the Irish Sea and the English Channel.
 Renamed Stena Antrim in 1990.
-Currently with Comanav as Ibn Batouta, operating between Algeciras - Tánger.
+Currently with Comanav as Ibn Batouta, operating between Algeciras – Tánger.

+The vessel featured a bow rudder (like her sister St Anselm) for manoeuvrability in harbour.
+Passenger accommodation was later extended, with a lounge area added above the stern.